 - Fall: Hurricane season goes through November, so fall can also be a bit riskier with the weather.
 But the temperatures are perfect for the beach!

 Getting to Miami

-If you’re traveling from outside of Florida, the easiest way to get to Miami is to fly into Miami International Airport (MIA).
-MIA is a huge airport, with tons of international and domestic flights on most major airlines, like Delta, American, and United.
+If you’re traveling from outside of Florida, then the easiest way to get to Miami is to fly into Miami International Airport (MIA).
+MIA is a huge airport, with tons of both international and domestic flights on most major airlines, like Delta, American, and United.

 However, some of our favorite airlines, like Alaska, Southwest, and JetBlue, only fly into Fort Lauderdale (FLL), which is about 30 minutes north of Miami.

 Getting around Miami